Demo 2: Differentiability#

 f(1,2,3)

-Both approches yields the same results.
-Which method you chose is up to personal preference.
+Both approaches yield the same result.
+Which method you choose is up to personal preference.

 x1, x2 = symbols('x1:3')